Admission is free and open to all.

 Langson IMCA maintains a browsing collection of art books and periodicals for visitors to peruse while in the gallery or Education Studio.

-As a courtesy to other visitors, please conduct mobile phone conversations in the lobby adjacent to the entrance or outside the building.
+Please conduct mobile phone conversations in the lobby adjacent to the entrance or outside the building.

 Benches and portable gallery stools are available in the gallery.